MarcToussaint/robotics-course/docs/source/simlab3.rst

 In this exercise you should add opencv code (directly operating on
 @cv::Mat@) to these examples to perform some basic image processing.

-There are many OpenCV tutorials:
+There are many OpenCV tutorials, esp. see "Image Processing":

 * For python, see https://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_tutorials.html
-* In C++, see https://docs.opencv.org/3.2/doc/tutorials/tutorials.html (perhaps change to another OpenCV version) Esp, see "Image Processing".
+* In C++, see https://docs.opencv.org/3.2/doc/tutorials/tutorials.html (perhaps change to another OpenCV version)

 OpenCV tutorials